23476-OWL-Robotics/Pedro-Pathing-Visualizer/README.md

 ## Installation | Android Studio

-1. Download one of the .jar files from the Latest Release.
+1. Download the .jar file from the Latest Release.
 2. Open Android Studio and Right-Click the FtcRobotController module.
 Select `New -> Module`

    ![Screenshot 2025-03-13 105626](https://github.com/user-attachments/assets/98c9b41b-503e-4168-ab4e-58b3e8d3852c)

 3. Select `Java or Kotlin Library` from the list of module options.

-   Set the Library Name to `PedroPathingVisualizer` and the Package Name to `com.example.visualizer`
+   Set the Library Name to `Visualizer` and the Package Name to `com.example.visualizer`

    ![Screenshot 2025-03-13 110208](https://github.com/user-attachments/assets/1781216e-039a-4ff6-9bba-615ca6636552)